Skip to main content

 Use Case

-Use this template for agents that need persistent background execution, scheduled behavior, or long-lived state.
+Use this lifecycle for agents that need persistent background execution, scheduled behavior, or long-lived state.

 Prerequisites